Unexplained wealth of the Marcos family: Estimates

-The PCGG's first chair Jovito Salonga later said that he estimated figure of US$5–10 billion, based on the documentary trail left behind by the Marcoses in 1986.
-Internationally, Salonga's estimate has become the popularly cited estimate of the Marcoses' unexplained wealth, and it is this amount for which the Marcoses were cited by Guinness World Records as having perpetrated the "largest-ever theft from a government" in 1989 — a record they are still holding in 2021.
+The PCGG's first chair Jovito Salonga later said that he estimated figure of US$5 billion–10 billion, based on the documentary trail left behind by the Marcoses in 1986.
+Internationally, Salonga's estimate has become the popularly cited estimate of the Marcoses' unexplained wealth, and it is this amount for which the Marcoses were cited by Guinness World Records as having perpetrated the "largest-ever theft from a government" in 1989 — a record they are still holding in 2024.

-However, Dr. Jesus Estanislao, another noted economist from the Center for Research and Communication, pointed out that this figure reflected amounts taken out of the country in the years immediately prior to the ouster of the Marcos administration, and that there was no way to accurately estimate the wealth acquired by the Marcoses since the 1950s when he was in the legislature, and the mid 1960s when he became president.
+However, Dr. Jesus Estanislao, another noted economist from the Center for Research and Communication, pointed out that this figure reflected amounts taken out of the country in the years immediately prior to the ouster of the Marcos administration, and that there was no way to accurately estimate the wealth acquired by the Marcoses since the 1950s when he was in the legislature, and the mid-1960s when he became president.
 Estanislao suggested that the figure could be closer to $30 billion.

 Means of acquisition

 Among the sources of the Marcos wealth are alleged to be diverted foreign economic aid, US Government military aid (including huge discretionary funds at Marcos disposal as a "reward" for sending some Filipino troops to Vietnam) and kickbacks from public works contracts over a two-decade-long rule.

-According to Jovito Salonga in his book Presidential Plunder - which details Salonga's time as head of the Presidential Commission on Good Government - these cronies helped the Marcoses amass his wealth by aiding him in one or more of what Salonga called "Marcos' Techniques of Plunder".
+According to Jovito Salonga in his book Presidential Plunder—which details Salonga's time as head of the Presidential Commission on Good Government—these cronies helped the Marcoses amass his wealth by aiding him in one or more of what Salonga called "Marcos' Techniques of Plunder".